 Transfer of purchased ongoing business or assets into LLC

-California LLC organization the slow/standard way is generally a one to three month process from retaining the firm until you have an EIN number in hand, ready to open a bank account, but this depends on a number of factors, including the time of year, and can always be expedited at additional cost.
+The standard formation timeline for a California or Nevada LLC organization is generally a three to four weeks from retaining the firm until you have an EIN number in hand, ready to open a bank account, but this depends on a number of factors, including the time of year, and can always be expedited at additional cost.

-Need a California LLC fast?
-Rush (approximately 2-3 week turnaround) and expedited (approximately 7-10 day turnaround) service is available; additional filing and legal fees of $250 and $750 respectively apply.
-Rush service includes over-the-counter filing, express mail service, and priority internal handling.
-Expedited services includes payment of the California Secretary of State 24-hour expedited processing fee, over-the-counter filing, express mail, and priority internal handling.
-It is important to consider at the outset whether time is of the essence in the formation of your LLC; once the Articles are filed with the Secretary of State for standard processing, it is not possible to speed up the process.
+Need a California or Nevada LLC fast?
+Rush (approximately 1-2 week turnaround) service is available, typically at an additional cost of $250, and includes priority internal handling.
+It is important to consider at the outset whether time is of the essence in the formation of your LLC; once the Articles are filed with the Secretary of State for standard processing, it is generally not possible to speed up the process.
 A shelf LLC is another option to consider, and these aged limited liability companies may also assist in obtaining corporate credit in some circumstances.

 About LLCs; LLC Terminology: A limited liability company ("LLC"), sometimes mistakenly called a limited liability corporation, is often referred to as a "new" type of business entity.
 The LLC, while relatively new in comparison to the business corporation, is now well established, commonly used, and available in all 50 U.S. states (although it is still true that the case law is more well developed for corporations).
 The LLC is a hybrid entity combining characteristics of a corporation with those of a general partnership.
 LLCs have limited liability protection (which general partnerships lack) and passthrough tax treatment (unlike C corporations subject to double taxation).
 Single-member LLCs are now permitted in all 50 U.S. states and have been allowed in California since the year 2000.
 The owners of an LLC are called members, and they either manage the LLC's business themselves, or hire managers to handle these duties.

-Federal & California Taxation of LLCs: While corporate taxation may be elected for specific reasons after consultation with an accountant, the LLC is generally taxed on the federal level as a pass-through entity, which means that profits and losses after business expenses pass through to personal tax returns of the members, by way of IRS Schedule K-1 profit/loss distributions issued to each member.
+Federal & State Taxation of LLCs: While corporate taxation may be elected for specific reasons after consultation with an accountant, the LLC is generally taxed on the federal level as a pass-through entity, which means that profits and losses after business expenses pass through to personal tax returns of the members, by way of IRS Schedule K-1 profit/loss distributions issued to each member.
 Single-member LLCs are disregarded for federal tax purposes, meaning that the profits/losses of one-owner LLCs are reported on IRS Form 1040 Schedule C, just as a sole proprietor would report income.
 In California, all LLCs are subject to an annual $800 minimum franchise tax.
 This CA LLC fee is payable to the California Franchise Tax Board and increases when gross revenues in any given year exceed $250,000.
 See also Self employment taxes: S corps versus LLCs.
+In Nevada, LLCs are not subject to any franchise taxes, but must pay a $150 per year annual list filing fee and a $200 per year state business license renewal fee.

 Advantages / Disadvantages of LLCs: LLCs are often chosen over corporations because they provide the flexibility inherent in a partnership (for example, profits and losses can be allocated among members without regard to their ownership percentages); can usually select how to be taxed; are easy to maintain (generally no annual meeting or other formalities are required); and provide excellent limited liability protection for members.
 Disadvantages of LLCs versus corporations include less settled case law due to the newness of LLCs versus corporations; greater formation costs if unusual operating agreement provisions are required; and potentially greater federal and California taxes when compared to corporations.
 Finally, California does not permit some business types to be operated as LLCs.